-Should you have questions about assignments, personal matters and course material, please use SPC's official email to contact the instructor.
+Should you have questions about assignments, personal matters, and course material, please use SPC's official email to contact the instructor.
+Do not use Blackboard Messages.
 SPC email is the official means of communication between professors and students.
 Be sure that you are using your official SPC email when contacting the instructor.
 Be advised that although I am available via email any time during the semester, I am not always able to respond to emails quickly, especially if you email during non-business hours (after 5pm or on weekends).
-If you have questions about what to do if you are quarantined or are COVID-19 positive, please see COVID-19 policies in the Course Resources link in Blackboard.
+Email and phone are the preferred methods of contact for this course.